Immigration & Business Investors

 Combining his operational and business experience as a successful franchisee (McDonald's, 20 years), with his franchise and immigration legal knowledge, he is well qualified to assist non-U.S. citizens prudently invest in America.
 An emphasis is placed on working with E-2 and EB-5 visa applicants.

-For more information about the business immigration services at Usher Law Firm, P.A., contact us to schedule a free consultation with our Florida business immigration lawyer.
+For more information about the business immigration services at Usher Law Firm, P.A., contact us now to schedule a free consultation with John Usher.

 E-2 Visas (E2 Immigration Visas)

 - E-2 is a non-immigrant category that resembles lawful permanent residence status.

 - E-2 visa holders do not have a green card but may engage in self-employment.